 What You Need to Know:

-• Leash Required: Yes, except in the designated off-leash area.
+- Leash Required: Yes, except in the designated off‑leash area (open 7 am–9 pm)!

-Pro Tip: Bring a ball or frisbee if you plan to use the off-leash area—your dog will thank you!
+Pro Tip: Bring a ball or frisbee if you plan to use the off-leash area!

 5. Latourell Falls Loop Trail